font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-gke.md

 e.g. [http://pacman.default.federation.svc.federation.com/](http://pacman.default.federation.svc.federation.com/) (replace `federation.com` with your DNS name).

 The DNS will load balance and resolve to any one of the zones in your federated kubernetes cluster.
 This is represented by the `Zone:` field at the top.
-When you save your score, it will automatically save the zone you were playing in and display it in the `Highscore` list.
+When you save your score, it will automatically save the zone you were playing in and display it in the High Score list.

 See who can get the highest score!